Tips to Share The Road With Bicycles and Motorcycles

 Alert Cyclists

 It is never a good idea to change lanes or make a turn without using your blinkers.
-However, it is even worse when sharing the road with bicyclists and motorcycles are in your vicinity.
-Use your blinkers to let them know your intentions and the can maneuver properly.
+However, it is even worse when sharing the road with bicyclists and motorcycles in your vicinity.
+Use your blinkers to let them know your intentions; they can maneuver adequately.

 The Three to Four Rule